jorgegorka/alvareznavarro/src/pages/posts/post-331.md

 **Fly on you way like an eagle, fly as high as the sun.**

-The resulting password is: foywlaefahats
+The resulting password is: _foywlaefahats_

 Let's improve it a bit:

-With an ampersand to join the two sentences: foywlae&fahats
+With an ampersand to join the two sentences: _foywlae&fahats_

-Adding the year that the album was released: foywlae&fahats1983
+Adding the year that the album was released: _foywlae&fahats1983_

 Another example:

 **Oh Well, wherever, wherever you are, Iron Maiden's gonna get you, no matter how far.**

-The resulting password is: owwwyaimggynmhf
+The resulting password is: _owwwyaimiggynmhf_

 That's a very good password by itself but we can spice it up.

-Put Iron Maiden in uppercase: owwwyaIMggynmhf
+Put Iron Maiden in uppercase: _owwwyaIMiggynmhf_

 Add some numbers and symbols.
 I'm adding the year that the album was released and changing the first O with an asterisk.

-The resulting password is: 1980*wwwyaIMggynmhf
+The resulting password is: _1980*wwwyaIMiggynmhf_

 ## Summary